gabimelo/portuguese_wsc/README.md

 ### Project Setup

+- This project has not been tested in machines without CUDA GPUs available.

+- A Dockerfile is available, and may be used with `docker build -t wsc_port  .` followed by `nvidia-docker run -it -v $PWD/models:/code/models wsc_port`.

+- The Dockerfile contains a few different options for running, which can be selected by commenting and uncommenting the final sections of it.

+- For running outside of Docker container, Conda is required

-- To create the environment for running the project: `conda env create -f environment.yml`
+- To create the environment for running the project: `make dev_init`.
+This command also makes sure `make processed_data` is run, which prepares data needed to train model

 - Makefile contains some of the commands used to run the code.
 These commands must be run from inside the environment.

-    - `make processed_data` prepares needed data to run code
     - running `make corpus` will speed up first run of code (but is not necessary)
     - `make train` trains a model
     - `make winograd_test` runs evaluation of Winograd Schema Challenge